cherryservers/terraform-provider-cherryservers/README.md

 ##### Argument Reference

-* **name** - label of new added SSH public key
+* **name** - label of your newly added SSH public key
 * **public_key** - public key itself.
 You need to provide path to public key

-During ssh addition process, some additional variable will be acquired from API:
+During ssh addition process, some additional variables will be acquired via API:

 * **fingerprint** - calculated fingerprint of added public ssh key
 * **created** - the date public SSH key was added
 * **updated** - the date when public key was updated

-Those are needed internal module usage, but you may use them for other cases too.
+These variables are needed for internal usage of the module, but you may use them for other purposes as well.

 #### Resource cherryservers_server

-*c*herryservers_server** module needed for adding new bare metal server to your infrastructure.
+*c*herryservers_server** module is needed for adding new bare metal servers to your infrastructure.

 ```
 # Create a server